play is power...

 At the Community Play Project, we value a child’s right to play.
 Our program is designed to deepen and enrich children’s encounters with the world, their community, and each other.

-We are an affordable, community-based project dedicated to inclusion and diversity.
+We are an affordable, community-based project dedicated to play as a right for all children.

 The Community Play Project is designed to provide a high-quality, well-supported play experience for children ages 2-5.